-Shocking no one, the latest Razer Blade is a beast when it comes to both computing and graphical performance.
-Frankly, we would expect as much out of a machine that costs this much, just as we would of its rivals.
-However, we find the laptop a bit lacking when it comes to heat management – despite Razer’s best efforts – and battery life.
+It shouldn’t come as a surprise that the Razer Blade 2018 is a beast when it comes to both computing and graphics performance.
+Frankly, we would expect as much out of a machine that costs this much, juas as we would of its rivals.
+However, we find the laptop a bit lacking when it comes to heat management – despite Razer’s best efforts – and short battery life.

 Here is how the Razer Blade 2018 fared in our suite of benchmark tests:

 3DMark Sky Diver: 29,951; Fire Strike: 13,412; Time Spy: 4,863

 PCMark 8 Home: 3,942